 - Reflect on and evaluate effectiveness of care or assistance

-- Comply with legal parameters of practice for HCA roles
+- Comply with legal/employer-defined parameters of practice for HCA roles

 - Demonstrate dependability, reliability, honesty and integrity